 - Contract Vehicles: Highlight what contracting vehicles your company has such as GSA Schedules or GWAC’s

-- Past Federal Clients: Provide a list of agencies you have worked to demonstrate past performance
+- Past Performance: Provide a list of government agencies you have worked with.

 - Statement on Core Competencies- Briefly identify your competitive advantage and how you fulfill a customer’s needs better than another company